raspberrypi/documentation/remote-access/vnc/README.md

 In this mode, VNC Server will attach to a display which is enabled on the Raspberry Pi itself: remote access to the graphical desktop will be permitted.
 Note that some Raspberry Pis do not have a display enabled unless a screen is attached.

+If you need to change the resolution of the graphical desktop, from the menu choose `Preferences` and click on `Screen Configuration`.
+You can also use the command line tool `raspi-config`.

 ### Enable VNC Server

 #### Using the graphical desktop